Ashish-simpleCoder/classic-react-components/README.md

 ## Intro

-Rethinking the way you write JSX.
+- Simplifying the way you write conditional and loops in JSX.

+- Adding `If-Else` like syntax for conditional jsx.
+- Adding `For` component to map over the data within jsx.
+- Adding `Switch-Case` to your jsx.

 <br />